Alluxio/alluxio/docs/en/ufs/CephFS.md

 ## Basic Setup

-Configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties` and `conf/core-site.xml`.
-If they do not exist, create the configuration files from the templates
+To use CephFS as the UFS of Alluxio root mount point, you need to configure Alluxio to use under storage systems by modifying `conf/alluxio-site.properties`.
+If it does not exist, create the configuration file from the template.

 ```shell
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties